Non-birthing parents: your role

 7. Get the information that you need

 Whether it’s your first or fifth baby, there are always new things to learn.
-You can find information by searching this website, talking with other parents, attending parenting groups or asking professionals like your child and family health nurse.
+You can find information by searching this website, asking professionals like your child and family health nurse, talking with other parents or attending parenting groups.
 And one of the best ways to learn is by doing – spending plenty of time caring for your baby.

 8. Accept or ask for help

 If someone says, ‘Is there anything I can do?’, it’s OK to say ‘Yes!’
-Talk with your partner about when you’ll accept help from family, friends, colleagues or neighbours.
+Talk with your partner about accepting help from family, friends, colleagues or neighbours.
 It might be as simple as asking someone to buy milk for you when they come over to visit or having someone to listen to your concerns.

 9. Look after your relationship

 Having a new baby can put extra strain on your relationship with your partner.
-Try to stay positive and support each other as you learn how to parent together.
+Try to support each other as you learn how to parent together.
 When you ask your partner how they’re going, you let your partner know you care.
-Negotiating and sharing expectations is good practice for later parenting.
+Negotiating and sharing expectations is also good for your relationship and can help with parenting.
 This can be about everything from deciding on paid work arrangements and parental leave to responsibility for cooking dinner or doing the washing.

 10. Look after yourself

 If you’re well, you’ll be better able to look after your baby and support your partner.
 You can keep your energy up with healthy lifestyle choices and as much sleep and rest as you can – even if it’s not at night.
-Even short amounts of time to yourself, like 20 minutes to unwind or read the news, can mean the difference between being stressed and feeling OK.
+Even short amounts of time to yourself, like 20 minutes to nap or read a book, can mean the difference between being stressed and feeling OK.

 If you or your partner is having trouble coping with your baby or either of you is feeling low, get help from a health professional.
-See your GP or ring Lifeline on 131 114, MensLine on 1300 789 978, QLife (LGBTQ+ peer support) on 1800 184 527 or PANDA on 1300 726 306, or use their webchat services.
-You can also read more about postnatal depression in birthing mothers and postnatal depression in non-birthing parents.
+See your GP or call Lifeline on 131 114, MensLine on 1300 789 978, QLife (LGBTQ+ peer support) on 1800 184 527 or PANDA on 1300 726 306, or use their webchat services.
+You can also read more about postnatal anxiety and depression.